google/turbinia/docs/user/install-gke-external.md

 - A Google Cloud Account
 - A running GKE cluster with Turbinia deployed to
 - A set of Oauth2 Web and Native credentials to use with the Oauth2 Proxy.
-See blow for recommended approach.
+See below for recommended approach
 - A domain name and the ability to create DNS records in that domain.
 See below for recommended approach

 ## **Deployment**